DiamondLightSource/workflows/docs/how-tos/create-helm-based-workflow-template.md

 This ensures Helm renders the template correctly, and Argo can substitute its own values at runtime.

-> [!NOTE]
+!!! note
-> When using both Helm and Argo templating, always double-wrap Argo variables to prevent Helm from evaluating them.
+    When using both Helm and Argo templating, always double-wrap Argo variables to prevent Helm from evaluating them.

 ## Having Both Helm and Manifest WorkflowTemplates